angrybacon/doomsday-wiki/markdown/articles/2021/02/19/alignment.md

 These decks made full use of Astrolabe either being {U}{B}{R}, {U}{B}{G} or {U}{B}{R}{G}.
-Currently nothing from the {W} section of the colour pie has made enough impact to be desired but who's to say we won't see a full five colour variant attempted soon?
+Currently nothing from the {W} section of the colour pie has made enough impact to be desired but who's to say we won't see a full five colours variant attempted soon?
 It is possible to run a grindier control variant without Astrolabe using a higher basics count and moving away from cards like Daze but it will slightly less resiliency or ability to splash as many colours.